yiwern5/wintech-productivity-app/README.md

 ## Description

 In the fast-paced modern world, individuals find it challenging to prioritise their personal wellbeing.
-Whilst there are a multitude of productivity applications, it seems to focus on a singular feature such as to-do list, meal preparation and fitness tracker.
-Hence, Lifesync is an all-in-one application which has features such as a calendar, a diary, diet, exercise and habit trackers, improving users’ convenience.
+Whilst there are a multitude of productivity applications, it seems to focus on a singular feature such as to-do list, meal preparation and expense tracker.
+Hence, Lifesync is an all-in-one application which has features such as a calendar, a diary, diet, expense and habit trackers, improving users’ convenience.

 ## Features

 - 📆 **Schedule**: Coordinate your schedule using the app in-built calendar.
 You would also have an option to sync your in-app calendar with your personal Google Calendar.
 - 📕 **Diary**: A personal space to express your thoughts, experiences and reflections for the day through text entries by writing, and visual entries by inserting pictures.
 - 🥗 **Calories Tracking**: Take/upload photos of your meals to LifeSync to track calories via our meal recognition feature.
-- 🏋️ **Workout Plans**: View recommended workout plans or create your own workout plans!
+- 💰 **Expense Tracker**: Simplify expense management by tracking, editing, adding, and deleting expenses with ease.
+Review all recorded expenses or effortlessly focus on the last 7 days for a quick financial overview.
 - 🏅 **Habit Tracker**: Track your progress and earn badges when you maintain the streaks for 7, 14, 28 consecutive days.

 ## Language and Tools Used